 Yes, even hammocks have a history.

-The word, hammock, along with canoe, barbecue, tobacco hurricane, and Cuba come from the Taino Indian culture, who lived among the Arawak tribes of the Orinoco Delta.
-The Taino gradually spread from what is now Venezuela across the Antilles beginning around 400 B.C. and interacted with natives already living in the Caribbean.
-The Taino were self-sufficient and settled on Hispaniola in what is now Haiti and the Dominican Republic, along with Jamaica, eastern Cuba, Puerto Rico, the Virgin Islands and the Bahamas.
+The word hammock, along with canoe, barbecue, tobacco, hurricane, and Cuba, come from the Taino Indian culture, which lived among the Arawak tribes of the Orinoco Delta.
+The Taino gradually spread from what is now Venezuela across the Antilles beginning around 400 B.C. and interacted with Indigenous peoples already living in the Caribbean.
+The Taino were self-sufficient and settled on Hispaniola in what is now Haiti and the Dominican Republic, along with Jamaica, eastern Cuba, Puerto Rico, the Virgin Islands, and the Bahamas.
 Besides inventing the hammock, the Taino cultivated yuca, sweet potatoes, maize, beans, and other crops.
-Their culture flourished, until a European explorer set on proving the world is round, changed everything -- drastically.
+Their culture flourished until European explorer Christopher Columbus, set on proving the world is round, changed everything by enslaving and murdering thousands of Indigenous peoples.

 The Christopher Columbus Connection

 Scholars believe that there may have been more than 3 million Taino on Hispaniola when Christopher Columbus stopped in what is now the Bahamas during his expedition in 1492.
-"They will give all that they do possess for anything that is given to them, exchanging things even for bits of broken crockery," Columbus wrote of the natives.
-Noting that the Taino were good looking and well-built, he believed they would make ideal servants.
+"They will give all that they do possess for anything that is given to them, exchanging things even for bits of broken crockery," Columbus wrote of the Taino people.
+Columbus believed that many Taino people possessed an athleticism and stature that would, from his racist perspective, make them ideal servants.

 Within two years, Columbus established the first American colony at La Isabela on the north coast.
 Spaniards settled in Taino villages, removed men from their work in gold mines and plantations, and prevented them from growing the crops that had sustained the culture for centuries.
-Just 20 years later, the New World had obliterated the Old World, with intermarriage among Spaniards and enslaved Africans with Taino natives, mostly women.
-An estimated 3 million -- possibly 85 percent of the Taino population -- had vanished by the early 1500s, due to marriage and disease (smallpox).
+An estimated 3 million people—possibly 85 percent of the Taino population—had vanished by the early 1500s, perishing from diseases Columbus and his men brought from Europe, attacks from the Europeans, or suicide or fleeing to areas not under colonial rule.

 Sailors, Campers and Hammocks